Marty-Macfly/yii2-rest-active-record/README.md

     * `create` => `_create`
     * `update` => `_update`
     * `delete` => `_delete`
+  * REST Controller mapping can be done in component or in ActiveRecord

 Yii framework (server) providing the Rest API side
 -----